codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 A GitOps-based Jira integration]({{site.baseurl}}/docs/gitops-integrations/issue-tracking/jira/) allows you to connect your CI pipeline with the integration to enrich and report images to the Codefresh platform.

 Here's how you would do it:
-1. Set up Jira and registry integrations for GitOps.
+1. Set up Jira and registry integrations for GitOps
   You need to connect Jira and your container registry to Codefresh.
 These integrations are specific to GitOps, and differ from the pipeline integrations that you may have already set up.
   Once you set up the GitOps integrations, you can reference them in the CI pipeline's report image step for Codefresh to retrieve the necessary information.
 1. Create your Codefresh pipeline as you usually do.
-  * Place the final action in the pipeline as the _report image_ action provided by Codefresh.
+  * Place the final action in the pipeline as the _report image_ action.
   * When the pipeline completes execution, Codefresh retrieves the information on the image that was built and its metadata through the integration names specified.
 1. View the enriched image in Codefresh’s Images dashboard, and in any application in which it is used.

-### Example CI pipeline with image enrichment step**
+### Example CI pipeline with image enrichment step

 Below is an example of a CI pipeline using the GitOps-based Jira integration.

-The [`codefresh-report-image` step](https://codefresh.io/steps/step/codefresh-report-image){:target="\_blank"}), the last step in the pipeline, reports Jira and registry information to Codefresh.
+The [`codefresh-report-image` step](https://codefresh.io/steps/step/codefresh-report-image){:target="\_blank"}, the last step in the pipeline, reports Jira and registry information to Codefresh.
 The values of the Git variables are populated from those you defined in the respective GitOps integrations.

 When the build completes execution, you can see the associated metadata in the [Images dashboard]({{site.baseurl}}/docs/dashboards/images/).